teocaragea/Salesforce-integration-with-NodeJS-server/README.md

 3. package.josn where we can see details from the modules that i used

+UserCreation.cls:

+This is the handler for request that we are sending from our server, i create 3 type of callouts:
+1. @HttpGet to read records from SF

+2. @HttpPost to create records

+3. @HttpPut to upsert records

 How to run it?
 1. Create a folder, open it in Visual Studio code, open a new terminal and write: npm init -y
 2. Install modules that we need, so write in terminal: npm install express jsforce dotenv --save